 We will come back to them after the project is over with updates on their achievements!
 Good luck to them!

 ***** Update: 16th of November 2017 *****

 Congratulations to the 2017 Stockholm iGEM team for presenting their work in Boston last week at the iGEM giant jamboree.
 The team did an excellent job at promoting their work both at poster sessions and during an oral presentation (see video below).
-The Stockholm team did not go unnoticed at the iGEM giant jamboree and attracted the attentions of students and judges alike.
+The Stockholm team did not go unnoticed, attracting the attentions of students and judges alike.
 The originality of the work, the diversity of the team (11 different nationalities, both scientific and non-scientific background), and the friendly jovial atmosphere in the group made the team stand out.

-The team has received a gold medal from iGEM as an reward for their high-quality project that fulfilled the highest quality standards for an iGEM project.
-The Stockholm team was also nominated for a spacial award in entrepreneurship, but was not attributed the award.
+The team has received a gold medal from iGEM as a reward for their high-quality project that fulfilled the highest quality standards for an iGEM project.
+The Stockholm team was also nominated for a special award in entrepreneurship, but was not attributed the award.
 All of Stockholm, (me in particular) are very proud of the work accomplished!